 Senior Academic Honors: Monticello High School recognizes students who achieve a high level of academic success.
-Students must complete all course work including post high school enrollment courses by the conclusion of the post-secondary semester.
-A senior(s) who ranks first in the senior class will be recognized as the Valedictorian.
-(See criteria below) A senior(s) who ranks second in the senior class will be recognized as a Salutatorian.
-(See criteria below) Seniors who receive a cumulative GPA of 3.50-4:00 will graduate with high honors.
+Students must complete all course work, including post high school enrollment courses by the conclusion of the postsecondary semester.
+A senior who ranks first in the senior class will be recognized as the Valedictorian.
+A senior who ranks second in the senior class will be recognized as a Salutatorian.
+Seniors who receive a cumulative GPA of 3.50-4.00 will graduate with high honors.
 Seniors who have a cumulative GPA of 3.00-3.49 will graduate with honors.

-Valedictorian/Salutatorian eligibility will be based upon the student receiving the highest overall grade point average on a 4.00 scale AND has completed 5 courses in the following areas (classes eligible for each area are listed):
+Valedictorian/Salutatorian eligibility will be based upon the student receiving the highest overall grade point average on a 4.00 scale AND having completed 5 courses in the following areas (classes eligible for each area are listed):